P. C. Rohlupuia

-PC Rohlupuia (born 16 January 1999) is an Indian professional footballer who played as a midfielder for the Indian Super League club Mumbai City.
+PC Rohlupuia (born 16 January 1999) is an Indian professional footballer who played as a central midfielder for I-League 2 club Sudeva Delhi.

 Career

-Rohlupuia started his career with the youth academy of East Bengal FC and played for the East Bengal F.C.
-U-18 side.
+Rohlupuia started his career with the youth academy of East Bengal FC and played for the East Bengal FC U-18 side.
 The Academy coach, Ranjan Chowdhury, scouted Rohlupuia from Mizoram and brought him to East Bengal, where he developed as a ball-playing central midfielder.
-He reached the semi-finals of the 2017-18 U-18 I-League, where he impressed throughout the campaign and scored 2 goals, but the team lost to Shillong Lajong FC in the semi-finals by 2-0.
+He reached the semi-finals of the 2017–18 I-League U18, where he impressed throughout the campaign and scored 2 goals, but the team lost to Shillong Lajong FC in the semi-finals by 2-0.

 East Bengal FC

 2018–19

 In 2018-19, under coach Alejandro Menendez, Rohlupuia was promoted to the senior side and was part of the team which toured Malaysia for the pre-season and played 4 friendlies as a part of the preparation for the 2018-19 I-League.
 He joined the team as a central midfielder but spent most of the season on the reserve bench and played only in one game as he made his senior debut when he came on from the bench against Minerva Punjab F.C. away at Tau Devi Lal Stadium, Chandigarh, on 3 March 2019, which East Bengal FC won 1-0.
 Rohlupuia played just 8 minutes in the game.